About Dr Samuel Chu

-Dr Samuel Chu is a University College London (UCL) trained Clinical Psychologist.
-He specialises in anxiety, low mood, trauma, and attachment-related difficulties.
+Dr Samuel Chu is a University College London (UCL) trained Clinical Psychologist and CBT therapist.
+He specialises in anxiety, low mood, low self-esteem, trauma, and attachment-related difficulties.

 Many of his clients have experienced challenging past events that continue to shape how they feel and relate to others, leading to excessive worrying, self-doubt, repetitive relationship patterns, or difficulty regulating emotions.